lipupini/lipupini/package/rclip/README.md

-On Linux machines, it is intended that the `rclip` binary v1.7.3 go in this folder.
+On Linux machines, this folder is intended to hold `rclip` binary v1.7.3.

-To do that, `cd` to this folder and run the following commands:
+To add it, `cd` to this `rclip` folder and run the following commands:

 ```shell
 wget https://github.com/yurijmikhalevich/rclip/releases/download/v1.7.3/rclip-v1.7.3-x86_64.AppImage